Peter Economou, Ph.D. Assistant Professor of Counseling Psychology

 Field of Interest

-Research interests include studies investigating the impact of stress and trauma on learning, memory, and executive functioning, the varying romantic relationship models and differences between the heterosexual and homosexual populations, gender, and the affects of heterosexism and stress on sexual minorities.
+Research interests include studies on multiculturalism, evidenced-based treatments, the impact of stress and trauma on learning, memory, and executive functioning, the varying romantic relationship models and differences between the heterosexual and homosexual populations, gender, and the effects of heterosexism and stress on sexual minorities.

 Courses Taught at Felician College